forechan/Airports-Web-map/README.md

 <img src = "https://i.ibb.co/nBz2Xkr/Capture2.png">

 This lab was created so we could learn how to make an interactive web map.
-Although the only interaction is clicking on an airplane icon and a popup will apepear.
+Although the only interaction is clicking on an airplane icon and a popup will appear.

 Here is a link to the [interactive map](https://forechan.github.io/Airports-Web-map/lab3map.html)